Difference Between Horizontal and Vertical Integration

 As a horizontal integration, in July 2022, JetBlue Airways Corporation submitted a winning bid to buy Spirit Airlines for $3.8 billion, subject to U.S. government antitrust regulatory approval.
 Both companies operate a fleet of passenger airlines and offer limited air freight service in the cargo hold of the planes.

-If the merger deal is completed between JetBlue and Spirit after regulatory approval, their operations will be combined to achieve expected synergies of between $600 million and $700 million.
-According to an SEC Form 8-K company filing by JetBlue on July 28, 2002, if approved, the deal is expected to close in 2023 or 2024.
+Had the merger deal been completed between JetBlue and Spirit, their operations would have been combined to achieve expected synergies of between $600 million and $700 million.
+According to the original SEC Form 8-K company filing by JetBlue on July 28, 2002, if approved, the deal was expected to close in 2023 or 2024.

 Baxter – HillRom